Iraq–United Kingdom relations: Unlocking Iraq’s economic potential

 The Iraq UK Gateway is a UK based business and was established to facilitate business-to-business transactions by providing the Iraqi companies with credible access to the British market place and Industry, sourcing products as well as approaching established businesses to promote the largely untapped potential for Iraq-British cooperation.

 It offers British businesses a gateway to explore new business opportunities and to expand their market internationally.
 Iraq has all the success components and national will and determination to become one of the richest and most successful growing economies in the world.
 They work with both sides to overcome the challenges that exist and are well placed to encourage greater participation and engagement by British business in Iraq’s fast growing economy.

 They are currently a dedicated small team of professionals actively working with other professional associates and together they can help Iraqi and British businesses to navigate the sometimes challenging route to successful trading in and with Iraq and the UK.

+Strategic Partnership and Trade Agreement

+In January 2025, Iraqi Prime Minister Mohammed Shia' Al Sudani met with his British counterpart Keir Starmer in London, where the UK and Iraq agreed to a £12.3 billion trade package focusing on sectors such as defense, infrastructure, and water, in addition to projects such as de-mining, reconstruction of Al-Qayyarah airbase and development of 5G networks.
+The partnership also covered cooperation on migration, organized crime, and border security.
+Both nations aimed to strengthen long-term strategic ties and address regional challenges together.